Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Recurrence

 \begin{cor} Let $v \in \Reg$ be weakly $\Gamma$-recurrent.
 Then for every $w \in SX$ with $w^+ = v^+$, there are isometric embeddings $X_w \into X_v$ and $Y_w \into Y_v$. \end{cor} \begin{proof} By \lemref{weak rec}, $w$ strongly $\Gamma$-accumulates on a geodesic $u \sim v$.
 Since $u \parallel v$, we have $X_u = X_v$ and $Y_u = Y_v$.
 Now apply \lemref{strong acc transversals}. \end{proof}

 The proof of the next lemma combines a few standard arguments about CAT($0$) spaces.
 It demonstrates that weakly $\Gamma$-recurrent rank one geodesics share some important properties with rank one axes, which have both endpoints isolated in the Tits metric.
-In the next section, we will show that there are many such geodesics.